 We've covered the heatmap specifically above, but there's a lot more within Strava for you to get a grip of when it comes to privacy.

 Let's drill down the settings and explain what they do and how to use them.
-Many of the settings below are available the Strava app on your phone, but some more detailed options are only available on the website.
+The settings are available in the Strava app on your phone and on the website.

 How to hide your training log